 Sheffield Council has backed an end to heather burning to save the region’s peat moors from being damaged for grouse shooting.

-Luke Steele, Director of Wild Moors, said:
+Luke Steele, Executive Director for Wild Moors, said:

 – ENDS –